 Talented kids?
 Lame jokes?
 Singing, dancing and a strong thirst for fame?
-It must be time to review the latest show on the Disney Channel.
+It must be time to review a Disney Channel show.

-Austin & Ally is the story of two cute but over-the-top teens who become an unlikely team set on fame, fortune and fun.
+Austin & Ally is the story of two cute but over-the-top teens who become an unlikely team determined to find fame, fortune and fun.
 They're talented.
 They tell lame jokes.
-They sing, dance and crave insta-stardom.
-Is it possible that they might fall in love too?
-Perhaps … after getting three or four seasons and a lucrative 3-D concert movie under their belts.
-But until then, Austin and Ally are all about keeping their webcast fans entertained and tuning in.
+They sing, dance and crave stardom.
+They fall in and out of love.

-The basic setup is this: Ally is a talented but shy songwriter.
+The initial setup is this: Ally is a talented but shy songwriter.
 Austin is a bodacious wannabe singer/performer.
-Austin steals one of Ally's songs, records it and posts it online.
+His steals one of her songs, records it and posts it online.
 Voilà!
 Instant fame, fortune and fun.

 On another channel, this is where things would go awry.
 On CBS, Ally would likely sue or possibly kill Austin, turning the show into either a court or crime procedural.
-On MTV, she would pound him over the head with a guitar while screaming (semi-bleeped) expletives, and later the two would make up in a scene that would trigger vehement protests from the Parents Television Council.
-And on the History Channel, we'd discover that the stolen song in question was actually evidence of an ancient alien invasion, linked somehow to both the Bermuda Triangle and the Great Pyramid of Egypt.
+On MTV, she would pound him over the head with a guitar while screaming (semi-bleeped) expletives, and later the two would make up in bed, triggering vehement protests from the Parents Television Council.
+And on the History Channel, we'd discover that the stolen song in question was actually written by an ancient alien whose descendants are now determined to suck all the water out of the Bermuda Triangle and dismantle the Great Pyramid of Egypt.

-The latter two storylines make Austin & Ally relatively deep for Disney—some have called it a pint-size version of HBO's Entourage.
-But that's like saying Little League gets you ready for the Majors.
+A few storylines can make Austin & Ally feel relatively deep for Disney.
+Ally has struggled with stage fright.
+Austin has suffered from his sudden fame.
+But, really, this is still a Disney show, not a Mouse House version of Mad Men.
 Those who love Disney sitcoms will find much to like in Austin & Ally.
 Parents who've come to trust Disney, for the most part, will find few new quibbles here.
-There are infrequent interjections of off-color or bathroom humor, and characters sometimes engage in lighthearted tweaking of authority.
+What are the old quibbles?
+Infrequent interjections of off-color or bathroom humor, and characters sometimes engaging in lighthearted tweaking of authority.

 Austin & Ally feels, in essence, just like almost every Disney show that's aired in the last 10 years.
 So whether that's a good or bad thing has more to do with the viewer than it does with the channel.